cloudmesh-community/book/chapters/pi/clusters/pi-kubernetes.md

 - [ ] so before you can work on the Kubernetes section you need to make sure the NOW section is up to date.

 ## Resources Needed
+In [Network of Pis](#pi-now-main) section we explained how to set up a network of Pis.
+Here we assume that we start from such a network.
 We recommend that the cluster will have at least one master and three worker nodes.
 The test should not use too many resources otherwise the system may be unnecessarily slow.
 In particular we should have one dedicated master.
 We use three nodes to support testing the distribution of containers.
 (It may work with two, but we have not tested it).
 Please give us feedback on this and let us know what works for you.
 We will integrate your feedback.

 ## Overview of Kubernetes Cluster Setup